- Boards & Commissions A - H

 Qualifications to Vote by Absentee Ballot

-- Unable to appear at the polls due to temporary or permanent illness or disability; or because you are the primary care giver of one or more individuals who are ill or physically disabled.
+- Unable to appear because you are the primary care giver of one or more individuals who are ill or physically disabled.

 - A resident or patient of a Veterans Health Administration Hospital.

 - Detained in jail awaiting Grand Jury action or confined in prison after conviction for an offense other than a felony.

 |October 23||Last day for board of elections to receive an application or letter of application by mail, online portal, email or fax for an absentee ballot.|

 |November 6||Last day to apply IN-PERSON for absentee ballot.|

 |November 7||Last day to postmark ballot.
 Must be received by the local board of elections no later than Nov.
 15th.
 Military Voter Ballots must be received no later than Nov.
 21st.|

 |November 7||Last day to deliver ballot IN-PERSON to the local board of elections or to any poll site in your county.|